Glass splashbacks have a functional role within the kitchen, protecting your walls from spills and splashes during cooking.

 Once you have a favourite choice (or else a few contenders); its recommended to get your preferred colour options engineered into real glass samples.

 It is also worth noting that your colour choice doesn’t have to come from a colour chart or paint swatch.
 You can match your glass to the exact colour of your choice; as long as you have a colour swatch to work from.
-Samples from the RAL chart take approximately 2-5 days, and colour-matched samples (including colours from Farrow & Ball and Dulux) can take between 5-10 days.
+Samples from the RAL chart take approximately 2-5 days, and colour-matched samples can take between 5-10 days.

 Try out the coloured glass splashback samples in your home